stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	* - ``name``
 	  - String
 	  - 1 < N <= 255 characters
 	  - Name of the Directory.
-Must be unique within a tenant.
+Must be unique within a Tenant.

 	* - ``description``
 	  - String
 	  - 0 < N <= 1000 characters
-	  - The Description of the directory.
+	  - The description of the Directory.

 	* - ``status``
 	  - String (Enum)